 FormAlloy’s award-winning directed energy deposition (DED) systems enable customers to FORM, ENHANCE, and REPAIR metallic parts that go beyond the bounds of traditional manufacturing.
 FormAlloy's 3D metal printing technology utilizes DED to create metallic parts to near-net shape, while increasing the design envelope and providing a more economical solution than producing the same part with conventional methods.

-With FormAlloy’s technology, customer and clients will be able to confidently FORM parts 2-100x faster than other methods and produce high quality, repeatable builds with in-process monitoring and control features.
-The X&L-Series systems enable reduced machining time and nearly eliminate material waste, particularly with high-value materials such as titanium and Inconels.
+With FormAlloy’s technology, customers and clients will be able to confidently FORM parts 2-100x faster than other methods and produce high quality, repeatable builds with in-process monitoring and control features.
+The X&L-Series systems reduce machining time and nearly eliminate material waste, particularly with high-value materials such as titanium and Inconels.
 Additively Manufactured parts from FormAlloy can provide design features that can’t be achieved with conventional manufacturing methods, such as internal cooling channels and multi-metal parts.

-Unlike powder-bed technologies such as direct metal laser sintering (DMLS), FormAlloy’s DED process deposits metal with a coaxially aligned laser/powder nozzle.
-With the FormAlloy process, clients and customers achieve faster build times, superior material capabilities, and larger build envelopes compared with powder-bed technologies.
+FormAlloy’s DED process deposits metal with a coaxially aligned laser/powder nozzle.
+With the FormAlloy process, clients and customers can achieve faster build times, superior material capabilities, and larger build envelopes compared with powder-bed technologies such as direct metal laser sintering (DMLS) and binder jetting.

-FormAlloy’s technologies can ENHANCE existing products by laser cladding for superior performance, adding dimensional features, and depositing bi-metallic and multi-gradient material.
+FormAlloy’s technologies can ENHANCE existing products by adding dimensional features, depositing bi-metallic and gradient material systems, and laser cladding for superior performance.

-With the capability to add features and materials, FormAlloy systems provide the ability to improve legacy and new products with geometric and alternative material additions.
-The additional features can provide a wide range of benefits from improved mechanical properties to higher temperature capabilities.
+With the capability to add features and multiple materials, FormAlloy systems provide the ability to improve legacy and new products with geometric and alternative material additions.
+The additional features can provide a wide range of benefits from improved mechanical properties to higher temperature capabilities for improved performance and extended life.

 IN718 / IN625 / STELLITE 6 (LEFT)